molikd/ND_ICG_2020_Practical_Four/README.md

 This practical is intended to help you get used to julia commands and and coding.

 Download this repository, and create a Julia script that EITHER takes in the sequences.txt or practical\_four.fasta and creates and saves a distance matrix of all sequences to all sequnces
 You are not allowed to hardcode filename variables.
-(Think ArgParse)
+(Think ArgParse) in Julia

+Then call your julia script with practical.sh, please hardcode your input/output variables there